IsaacDaHanes/Washington_State_Databreach_Assessment/README.md

   <img src="images/Industries Most Affected.png" width = 400 height = 400>
 </p>

-The most affected industry is business, and though I think with commmon sense the reason is easy to surmise I will not speculate here.
+The most affected industry is business, and though I think with common sense the reason is easy to surmise I will not speculate here.
 The fact remains that almost 50% of breaches are in the business industry.
 While the breaches distributed across other industries are relatively low in comparison.
 Let's take a look at what types of businesses are affected.

 <p align="center">
   <img src="images/Businesses Most Affected.png" width = 400 height = 400>